KailasHiwale/flask-microservice-helloworld/README.md

-# flask-react-grommet-app
+# flask-microservice-helloworld
-A simple hello world app using Flask and ReactJS.
+A simple flask restapi which will return `hello world` response.